Edmonton will provide free menstrual products in city buildings by June 16

-Following a campaign by No Woman Without and a pilot project, the City of Edmonton will be offering free menstrual products in all women’s and gender-inclusive washrooms in city-owned facilities.
+Following a campaign by No Woman Without, Period and a pilot project, the City of Edmonton will be offering free menstrual products in all women’s and gender-inclusive washrooms in city-owned facilities.

+Campaign founder Scarlet Bjornson didn’t expect the decision but was thrilled to receive a call from Councillor Andrew Knack on Thursday.

+“They just decided this was the right thing to do,” Bjornson said.

+“To know that those issues are covered and those products will be available for them so that they can be in those spaces, it makes the community more accessible.”

-The pilot started in 2019, councillor Bev Esslinger said, and the supplies will be in place no later than June 16.
+Edmonton’s pilot began in 2019, councillor Bev Esslinger said, and the supplies will be in place no later than June 16.

 “Really, it’s 2021 and it’s part of human kindness.